VickyKumarOfficial/VickyKumarOfficial/README.md

 ### 🌟 Featured Projects

 **[Drivacy](https://github.com/VickyKumarOfficial/Drivacy)**: A Fintech cab booking system winning 1st place at PixelPalettes 2025.
-Features real-time tracking and encrypted payment flows[cite: 33, 36, 38].
+Features real-time tracking and encrypted payment flows.
 **[AI For Kids Content Platform](https://aiforkids.in/)**: A WordPress-based platform optimized for SEO and high SERP ranking, complementing a YouTube strategy with millions of views.

 ---